-BOSTON, Massachusetts — Governor Charlie Baker has ordered all non-essential state offices closed for the day as the second powerful nor’easter winds down in Massachusetts.
+BOSTON, Massachusetts — Governor Charlie Baker has ordered all non-essential state offices closed for the day as the second heavy storm winds down in Massachusetts.
+As hundreds of thousands have no power, the Governor needs to make decisions quickly and decisively.
+Luckily, it looks as though he’s doing exactly that.

 The Massachusetts Emergency Management Agency reported that more than 360,000 customers across the state were without power as of 9 a.m.
 The storm produced heavy, wet snow that brought down tree limbs and power lines.